 - Add honey mustard down the middle of each bacon slice, then lay a chicken cube at one end of the bacon.
 Lightly season chicken with pepper, then wrap your chicken in the bacon, securing with a toothpick.
 Place bites onto prepared baking sheet with cooling rack.

-- Bake for about 17-18 minutes, or until chicken is cooked through (your bacon will not look crispy yet).
-I suggest testing with a meat thermometer, or finding your largest chicken bite and slicing open to ensure they are cooked through.
+- Bake for about 17-18 minutes, or until chicken is cooked through in the center (your bacon won't look crispy yet).
+Test with a meat thermometer - chicken is done at 165℉.

 - Remove from oven and carefully turn each bite over.
 Return to the oven and broil for another 1-2 minutes, or until second side is lightly browned and crispy.